SG1947/Bharatkala/README.md

-A e commerce website "Bharatkala" based on the playlist
+Bharatkala is an e commerce platform for selling indigenous products of India